 All work should be regarded as a process.
 Each process consists of a series of actions and is planned and carried out by qualified workers using specified work processes and equipment under administrative, technical, and environmental controls established by management to achieve an end result.
-Workers are the best resource of contributing ideas for improving work processes and will be involved in work process design, process evaluation, and providing the feedback necessary for improvement.
+Workers are the best resource to contribute ideas for improving work processes and are involved in work process design, process evaluation, and providing the feedback necessary for improvement.